MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/datepicker.md

 [![Days Between Dates Select](datepicker-images/DaysBetweenDatesSelect.png "Days Between Dates Select")](datepicker-images/DaysBetweenDatesSelect-Large.png#lightbox "Days Between Dates Select")

+> [!TIP]
+> On Android, the `DatePicker` dialog can be customized by overriding the `CreateDatePickerDialog` method in a custom renderer.
+This allows, for example, additional buttons to be added to the dialog.

 After two dates are selected, the application displays the number of days between those dates:

 [![Days Between Dates Result](datepicker-images/DaysBetweenDatesResult.png "Days Between Dates Result")](datepicker-images/DaysBetweenDatesResult-Large.png#lightbox "Days Between Dates Result")